NCERT Solutions for Class 12 Physics Chapter 14 - Semiconductor Electronics Materials Devices And Simple Circuit

 The above truth table is the same as that of an OR gate

-Q.11 Write the truth table for the circuit given in Fig below consisting of NOR gates and identify the logic operation (OR, AND, NOT) that this circuit is performing.
+Q.11 Write the truth table for the circuit given in Fig below consisting of NOR gates and identify the logic operation (OR, AND, NOT) which this circuit is performing.

 14ncrt